How Our ‘Craft’ Cider is Made

 We believe that ‘Add Sulphites’ and ‘Add Yeast’ are desirable, as sulphites will remove any odd wild yeast that might produce ropiness/mousiness and a known commercial yeast will give a more controlled fermentation.

 ‘Filter/Pasteurise’ is desirable from a commercial viewpoint as it will make the cider stable.
 These processes will stop the fermentation from restarting, and so give the cider a longer shelf life.
 However they will also fundamentally change the nature of the cider.
 Filtering will remove all residual yeast from the cider.
 It will also remove some apple.
 Pasteurisation will kill the residual yeast.
-It will also cook the cider.
-We don’t think either of these are desirable from a Craft cider point of view.
+We don’t filter either the apple juice or the cider.
+We do gently pasteurise the cider so that we know that if you keep it for months, it will be as good as the day you bought it.
+In fact, we recently did a comparison of the past three years’ Trendlewoods, and found 2019 to be quite drinkable.

 ‘Add Water’ is something that should be considered very carefully.
 For the purposes of Tax and Labelling requirements, cider must contain at least 35% apple juice.
 HMRC Notice 162 states